gardener/gardener-extension-provider-aws/docs/usage/usage.md

 - `deviceIndex` / `deviceIndexRange`: position of the NIC in the attachment order on its card.
 The primary NIC must have `deviceIndex: 0`. `deviceIndexRange` requires `networkCardIndexRange` to be set, and both ranges must have the same length (they iterate in lockstep).
 - `type`: one of `interface` (default), `efa`, or `efa-only`.
 The first NIC (primary) cannot be `efa-only` because EFA-only NICs do not support IP addresses.
 If omitted, defaults to `interface`.
 - `subnetID`: subnet to attach the NIC to.
 Defaults to the worker pool's subnet if omitted.
-- `description`, `associatePublicIPAddress`, `deleteOnTermination`: passed through to AWS as-is.
-- `ipv6AddressCount`, `primaryIpv6`: configure IPv6 addresses on the NIC.
+- `description`: optional description for the network interface.

 For more details on EFA, see the [AWS EFA documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/efa.html).